-APPLICATION PROCESS: You should fill-up this form and wait for a PrestoExperts representative to contact you.
+APPLICATION PROCESS: Fill out this application form and wait for a PrestoExperts representative to contact you.

 PAYMENT: You are in control of your fees, so you may set it by the hour, per project, or so on.

-Payment goes through PrestoExperts, which gets a cut, before sending your pay via PayPal.
+Payment goes through PrestoExperts, which gets a cut, before sending your payment via PayPal.

 Weegy is a community of live experts who answer stimulating questions (such as math problems, historical trivia, and so on).

 You can build a part or full-time income online and it doesn't have to be challenging.
 Click here to see how.

 APPLICATION PROCESS: Anyone can join Weegy, which means you can participate as much or as little as you like.

 PAYMENT: Weegy experts receive 5 cents for every conversation they participate in.
 Your earnings have to reach $10 before it automatically gets transferred to your PayPal account.

 Answeree is fairly new, but anyone can join and answer as many questions as they can.

 According to the site, even those who ask questions could earn through Answeree, but no earning details about asking questions is stated.
 There are only a few rules (no ads, no hate posts, no affiliate links, no copy-paste answers, and so on).